bubuntoid/Ethereal/README.md

 Demo url: http://81.177.135.200/

 ![](./assets/Screenshot_1.png)
 ![](./assets/Screenshot_2.png)
 ![](./assets/Screenshot_3.png)

 ## Syntax
-There is just one strict rule - use only one line per each song
+There is no strict rule, if youtube recognize chapters from your video then we can parse it without any problems.
+How do youtube chapters work: https://www.tubics.com/blog/youtube-chapters/

 Correct (https://www.youtube.com/watch?v=UZ7oOhhPEWU&t=3448s&ab_channel=kneon):
 ```